-Passports are a necessity in today’s global world and so are the fees someone has to pay for a travel document.
-In the best case, you pay this fee only every ten years, as this is the maximum validity of a modern standard passport today.
+Passports are a necessity in today’s global world, and so are the fees one has to pay for such travel documents.
+In the best case, you pay this fee only every 10 years, as this is the maximum validity of a standard passport today.
 However, there are still countries issuing these booklets for only five years.

-Passport fees should be somehow related to the average income of its citizens and usually passport offices charge between 2% to 4% for a passport compared to the average income.
+Passport fees should be related to the average income of its citizens, and passport offices usually charge between 2% to 4% for a passport compared to the average income.
 A few countries only charge 1%.
-But others also go up to 7% to 8%.
+But others charge up to 7% or 8%.

 In Africa, there is an extreme case where the figure goes up to 40%!
 I’m German, and our average income is €3230.
 Imagine if we had to pay €1290 for a passport!
-But that’s the case, for example, in the Democratic Republic of the Congo (DRC) where a passport costs you the equivalent of $185 at an average income of $460.
+But that is the case in the Democratic Republic of the Congo (DRC), where a passport costs the equivalent of $185 at an average income of $460.
 Two readers of my website even commented that a DRC passport is now at $250, which would make the Congolese passport one of the most expensive in the world.

-People need passports, but at what costs?
+People need passports, but at what cost?
 Should a passport office make a profit, and should your embassy charge you a higher fee when you are not in your home country?

-If the fees of a passport are within the earlier mentioned range of 1% to 4%, then it’s fine with me.
+If passport fees are within the previously mentioned range of 1% to 4%, then it’s fine with me.
 How does a passport office justify higher costs than these?
 Did they negotiate just a bad purchasing contract?
-Governments like to brag about having the “most advanced” and “most secure” travel document every time a passport is updated (which is always good timing to increase the fees).
+Governments like to brag about having the “most advanced” and “most secure” travel document every time a passport is updated (which is always a good time to increase the fees).

 Why countries charge significantly more for a passport at their embassies or consulates is a riddle for me.
-While German embassies charge up to €141 compared to €60 at home, the United States’ passports costs the same around the world as at home – $110.
+While German embassies charge up to €141 compared to €60 at home, the United States passport costs the same ($130) worldwide as at home.

-Citizen services should, in my humble opinion, not make a huge profit but they should cover their costs, of course.
+I think passport pricing is sometimes a political issue.
+In my humble opinion, citizen services should not make a profit, but they should cover their costs, of course.
 Citizen service is a state obligation without extorting its citizens.